 Sunday Cloudy.
 High (70%) chance of showers, most likely in the morning and afternoon.
 Snow possible above 500 metres.
 Winds NW 30 to 45 km/h.

-Thursday Partly cloudy.
-High (70%) chance of showers in the south, medium (50%) chance elsewhere.
-Snow falling above 300 metres.
+Monday Partly cloudy.
+Medium (60%) chance of showers, most likely in the morning.
+Snow possible to low levels.
 Possible hail in the morning and afternoon.
-Winds W 20 to 30 km/h becoming light in the late evening.
+Winds W 20 to 30 km/h becoming light during the evening.

 Midlands Weather Forecasts

 A low pressure system which has drenched Perth, the South West and parts of the Wheatbelt has farmers rejoicing.